kyma-project/serverless/docs/user/tutorials/01-20-expose-function.md

 >**NOTE:** Kyma Dashboard uses Busola, which is not installed by default.
 Follow the [installation instructions](https://github.com/kyma-project/busola/blob/main/docs/install-kyma-dashboard-manually.md).

-1. Select a Namespace from the drop-down list in the top navigation panel.
-Make sure the Namespace includes the Function that you want to expose through an APIRule.
+1. Select a namespace from the drop-down list in the top navigation panel.
+Make sure the namespace includes the Function that you want to expose through an APIRule.

 2. Go to **Discovery and Network** > **API Rules**, and click on **Create API Rule**.